 |Explained||Insuf.
 Info.||Poss.
 Explan.||Unexplained|

-There were 34 Unknowns out of 263 cases in 2000.
-If we look only at the Unknowns with a quality or Reliability rating of 7 or greater, we then are left with 12 high-quality Unknowns in 2000 (4.6% of the total).
-(As a comparison, USAF Blue Book studies found only 3% to 4% of their cases were "excellent" Unknowns.)
+There were 87 Unknowns out of 483 total cases in 2002.
+If we look only at the Unknowns with a quality or Reliability rating of 7 or greater, we then are left with 34 high-quality Unknowns in 2002 (about 7 per cent of the total).
+This is slightly more than the ratio in previous years, which found around five per cent or less were higher-quality Unknowns.
+(As a comparison, USAF Blue Book studies found only 3 per cent to 4 per cent of their cases were "excellent" Unknowns.)

 It should be emphasized again that even high-quality Unknowns do not imply alien visitation.
 Each case may still have an explanation following further investigation.
 And of those that remain unexplained, they may remain unexplained, but still are not incontrovertible proof of extraterrestrial intervention or some mysterious natural phenomenon.